Anthony Bourne-Arton

 Anthony Temple Bourne-Arton (1 March 1913 – 28 May 1996) was a British Conservative Party politician.

 He was elected at the 1959 general election as Member of Parliament for Darlington, following the retirement of the Conservative MP Fergus Graham.
 Bourne-Arton served for only one parliament, losing his seat at the 1964 general election to Labour's Edward Fletcher.
+He subsequently lost the 1966 general election and the 1970 general election to Fletcher.

 He was educated at Clifton College.
 He took on the name Arton as a condition of his marriage.